Smoking in Bollywood: Stars

 Given Bollywood's popularity and size, "the film industry has the power to influence the behavior and attitudes of millions of people, particularly the youth."
 For many, Bollywood serves as a cultural reference point for what is considered fashionable, Western, and modern.
-Because there is such a strong relationship between youth and Bollywood, the actors' images off and on screen play a crucial in shaping the youths' minds.
-As previously mentioned, the different types of characters who smoke create false images and associations of using the product for the viewers.
+Because there is such a strong relationship between youth and Bollywood, the actor's image off and on screen play a crucial role in shaping the youth's mind.
+The different types of characters who smoke create false images and associations of using the product for the viewers.

-But what about the impact of actors off screen?
 Actors who smoke off screen can act as a powerful reinforcement of what the youth see on screen.
 However, it depends highly on who the smoker is.
-Because of the hundreds of actors in the film industry, the actor must be distinguishable and highly popular similar, a Bollywood version of Brad Pitt or Johnny Depp.
+From hundreds of actors in the film industry, the actor must be distinguishable and highly popular, almost similar to a Bollywood version of Brad Pitt or Johnny Depp.
 Just like Hollywood actors, Bollywood actors lead very public lives.
 There are magazines dedicated to their styles, their stories, and their gossip.
-For example, the Indian public has emulated Shahrukh Khan, an extremely famous Bollywood actor and chain smoker, for decades.
-Regarding Shahrukh Khan’s on screen smoking, from a study done, the data showed that Shahrukh Khan has the highest number of smoking incidents from 1991–2002.
-In this context, Shahrukh Khan is the perfect target for a celebrity endorsement from tobacco industries.
-People idolise him and want to mimic what he does, what he wears, how he acts etc. This idolisation goes for any other popular Bollywood actor such as John Abraham or Sanjay Dutt.
+For example, the Indian public has emulated Shah Rukh Khan, an extremely famous Bollywood actor and chain smoker, for decades.
+Regarding Shah Rukh Khan's on screen smoking, from a study done, the data showed that Shah Rukh Khan has the highest number of smoking incidents from 1991 to 2002.
+In this context, Shah Rukh Khan is the perfect target for a celebrity endorsement from tobacco industries.
+In an interview in 2018 Bollywood actor and director Ajay Devgn claimed to have used to smoke 100 cigarettes a day, for which he later became a subject of online trolling.
+This idolisation goes for any other popular Bollywood actor such as John Abraham or Sanjay Dutt.
 Sample quotes from a study's focus group exemplifying the intense idolisation of famous Bollywood actors: